DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Background

 \section{Background}

-We provide background on the classical virtualisation principles that inspire our approach, quantum processor architectures across vendors, the noise challenges specific to multi-tenant execution, and limitations of existing QVM approaches.
+We briefly review the virtualisation principles that motivate our design, the architectural diversity of contemporary quantum processors, the noise mechanisms relevant to multi-tenant execution, and the limitations of existing QVM abstractions.